acc-wp/acc_user_importer/README.md

 - Test mode (do not actually update the local Wordpress database).
 If you enable this option, the plugin will run and will display the received data, but will not update the local Wordpress database.
+- Also doublecheck for expired users in local DB?
+If this option is checked, then after syncing the received data from the 2M API, an additional step is done: the local database is scanned, looking for expired users.
+This is a safeguard in case 2M forgets to notify us of an expired user.
 - When creating a new user, how to change role?
 You have the choice to take no action, set role to a value or add a role to the member.